PetrJisa/Covid19_SQL/README.md

 _weekend_flag_ : binary array (0 when the date is a working day, 1 when the date is one of the weekend days)

+#### Table of performed tests

+This table is called **t_covid19_tests_data** after it is created.
+The source data come from the table ***covid19_tests*** in the database data.engeto.com.
+The table **t_covid19_tests_data** contains the folowing columns:

+_date_ : date for which the parameters in the table were determined

+_country_ : country for which the parameters in the table were determined

+_tests_performed: the number of tests that were performed in the given country at the given date

+I would like to note that for many countries, the data from testing are inaccessible in the source table, and therefore also in the prepared auxiliary table.

+Furthermore, some cases can be observed in the source table, where the same country has 2 records of performed tests for one date.
+Looking at those records, I realized that they are relatively similar (if not in all cases, then in most of them).
+I suppose that these are the cases when the country sent the incomplete data at first, followed by the second sending of completed data.
+Therefore, in case of 2 records for the same country in one day, I used the maximum from the 2 records as amount of the performed tests.

+#### Table of specific data for countries

+This table is called **t_country_data** after it is created.
+The source data come from the table ***countries*** in the database data.engeto.com.
+The table **t_country_data** contains the folowing columns:

+_country_ : ountry for which the parameters in the table were determined

+_population_ : overall population of the given country

+_population_density_ : population density of the given country

+_median_age_2018_ : median of the age in the overall population, calculated explicitly from data in 2018 (not based on the selection of data from the year 2018 and calculation)

 #### Modified table covid19_basic_differences

 A few modifications of the table ***covid19_basic_differences*** from the database data.engeto.com were worth it from the project point of view.
 It lead to creation of a modified table, which is called **t_covid19_basic_differences_data** when it is created.
 The modification was done in two ways:

-1) The countries (and even one cruise ship "MS Zaandam") for which there are no data in the above descriped tables were excluded.
+The countries (and even one cruise ship "MS Zaandam") for which there are no data in the above descriped tables were excluded.
 The excluded items are 'Diamond Princess', 'Kosovo', 'Ms Zaandam', 'Namibia', 'Taiwan*' and 'West Bank and Gaza'

-2) Database index was created in the array (column) _date_, to decrease the execution time of the query that creates the final table.
-It was planned to create also a second database index on the array _country_, however the creation was not successful.
-Even though, I do think the final query execution time got shorter after the index implementation on the column _date_.
-The query for the index creation can also be found in the attached file **Auxiliary_objects.sql**

 #### Table of optimized keys